Sony RX10 IV vs Fujifilm X-E3

 |Sony RX100 VI« »||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Sony RX100 VI|

 |Sony A6300« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Sony A6300|

 Both the RX10 IV and the X-E3 are recent models that feature in their makers' current product line-up.
 The X-E3 replaced the earlier Fujifilm X-E2S, while the RX10 IV followed on from the Sony RX10 III.

 Review summary: Sony RX10 IV vs Fujifilm X-E3

 So what is the bottom line?
-Is there a clear favorite between the Sony RX10 IV and the Fujifilm X-E3?
-A synthesis of the relative strong points of each of the models is listed below.
+Which of the two cameras – the Sony RX10 IV or the Fujifilm X-E3 – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Cyber-shot DSC-RX10 IV:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.